Shreeram Lagoo: Religious beliefs

 Shriram was a known non-religious rationalist.
 Once after being conferred with an award called Punyabhushan (Pride of Pune) on behalf of the organization called Tridal, he was interviewed by Sudhir Gadgil.
 In the interview, when asked about Jabbar Patel's play, wherein Lagoo had to stand before Lord Vitthal, "Did you stand there as a devotee or only as per the demand of the script?"
 Lagoo replied "I stood there as if I was standing in front of a stone idol that is known as Panduranga".

-He has written an article titled "Time to Retire God", which provoked hot discussions in the print media and other public platforms in India.
+He wrote an article titled "Time to Retire God", which provoked hot discussions in the print media and other public platforms in India.

 He was actively associated with the anti-superstition movement in Maharashtra.
 He was a close friend of Narendra Dabholkar and used to deliver lectures for some programs of the ANS, an organisation Dabholkar founded.
 In 1991, Lagoo and Dabholkar were attacked with sticks by a mob in Sangli.